Deadlyelder/Tools-for-Cryptanalysis/README.md

 * [Direct download](http://keccak.noekeon.org/KeccakTools-3.3.zip)
 * [Official website](http://keccak.noekeon.org/KeccakTools-doc/)

 KeccakTools is a set of C++ classes aimed as an assitant in analyzing the sponge function family `Keccak`.
-These classes and methods were used to obtain the results reported in the paper `Differential propagation anaylsis of Keccak` presented at FSE 2012 (available here [IACR ePrint 2012/163](http://eprint.iacr.org/2012/163)).
+These classes and methods were used to obtain the results reported in the paper `Differential propagation analysis of Keccak` presented at FSE 2012 (available here [IACR ePrint 2012/163](http://eprint.iacr.org/2012/163)).

 ## S-Box Mixed-Integer Linear Programming tool